Elisyces

-The Elisyces (Ἐλισύκοι-ων, Elesyces, Élisyques) were a tribe that occupied the region of Narbonne and northern Roussillon in ancient times.
-According to various ancient sources, they could be of Iberian-Ligurian origin.
+The Elisyces (Ἐλισύκοι; Elesyces, Élisyques) were a tribe that occupied the coastal plain of Septimania (present-day Occitania and former Languedoc-Roussillon) in ancient times.
+According to various literary sources, they established the ancient port city of Narbonne and were of Ibero-Ligurian origin.

-The Elisyces seem to have been in contact with the peoples of the Mediterranean traders (Phoenicians, Greek, Etruscans) which they provided agricultural products and mineral resources from their territories or outlying areas and were routed to their commercial spaces (Pech Maho).
+The Elisyces seem to have been in contact with the peoples of the Mediterranean traders (Ancient Greeks, Etruscans, and Phoenicians) which they provided agricultural products and mineral resources from their territories or outlying areas and were routed to their commercial spaces (Pech Maho).